SkyForgerUK/Project_2_RPSSL/README.md

 ### Fixed bugs
 - __Score Area text too big for screen__
-    - Text was going over screen boundaries for screensizes with widh below 350px - used @media to style it so text is contained.
+    - Text was going over screen boundaries for screen sizes with width below 350px - used @media to style it so text is contained.

  ### Not fixed bugs
- - __On tall and narrow devices the game area does not fill the screen lenght enough for an esthetic look__
+ - __On tall and narrow devices the game area does not fill the screen length enough for an aesthetic look__
     - This bug will be fixed after project submission
   <br>